ginel2555/Erha-Worldbuilding/README.md

 Chronicles, myths, and epics that connect micro-world details to larger cosmic events.
 Example:
 A farmer’s discovery of a corrupted magical fruit leads to a chain of events involving Abyssals, Shadow Work agents, and divine intervention.

 Enhanced Implementation Protocol
 Modular Expansion:
 Each category can be expanded in isolation but is designed to interconnect dynamically with other categories.
+Guided Creativity:
+Each category includes question prompts (e.g., "What local legends surround this location?") and example templates.
+Cross-Layer Mapping:
+The framework tracks how changes in one layer (e.g., physical geography) ripple into others (e.g., cultural evolution, metaphysical alignment).
+Enhanced Implementation Protocol
+Modular Expansion:
+Each category can be expanded in isolation but is designed to interconnect dynamically with other categories.